-In bouldering, it’s just a good idea to have someone watching your back to make sure you don’t injure yourself, either in a fall or through lousy climbing technique.
+In bouldering, it’s just a good idea to have someone watching your back to ensure you don’t injure yourself, either in a fall or through a lousy climbing technique.

-Plus, if you’re a beginner, it’s a lot easier to get started if you have a friend to do it with you.
+Plus, if you’re a beginner, getting started is a lot easier if you have a friend to do it with you.

 5. Make bouldering a routine

 You can’t get good at something if you never practice.